cowlicks/rusty_nodejs_repl/README.md

 This is for **testing**.
 When working on Node.js related Rust projects it can allow you to co-locate JavaScript along side your Rust.

-This crate came from implementing parts of the [Hypercore JS ecosystem](https://docs.pears.com/building-blocks/hypercore) where I needed need to test Rust output against JavaScript.
+This crate came from implementing parts of the [Hypercore JS ecosystem](https://docs.pears.com/building-blocks/hypercore)  in Rust.
+Which requires testing Rust output against JavaScript.